-HPE Shadowbase Compare Enscribe is a “database compare” utility product used to compare data between two HPE NonStop Enscribe files.
+HPE Shadowbase Compare Enscribe is a “database compare” utility used to compare data between two HPE NonStop Enscribe files.
 It currently supports comparing the contents of files that have the same structure (file type/layout and record length), as typically found, for example, in a business continuity data replication environment.
-Heterogeneous file comparisons (between Enscribe and non-Enscribe files, including SQL tables) are being considered for a future product release.

-In order to execute a comparison, Shadowbase Compare Enscribe must be started in a verification and validation run mode as opposed to the default “LOAD” mode.
-The result is a report that contains a potential list of discrepancies between an Enscribe source file and an Enscribe target file.
+Shadowbase Compare Enscribe creates a report that contains a list of discrepancies between an Enscribe source file and an Enscribe target file.
 The source and target file can be located on the same, or different, HPE NonStop systems.
 Expand connectivity is required if they are located on different systems.

-The discrepancy report generated by Shadowbase Compare Enscribe shows the missing, extra, and different records in the target file as compared to the source file.
+The discrepancy report generated by Shadowbase Compare Enscribe lists the differences between the target and source, including records or rows in the source but not in the target, records or rows in the target but not in the source, and/or records or rows in both whose keys match but the data contents do not.
 Records that are in the target file but not in the source file are reported as deletes.
 (The record in the target file needs to be removed in order for the target file to match the source file.)
 Records that are in the source file but not in the target file are reported as inserts.
 (The record in the source file needs to be written or inserted into the target file in order for the target file to match the source file.)
 The third type of discrepancy is an update, meaning that the records exist in both files but the record contents do not match.
 An “update” of the target file is required for the two records to match.